klavinslab/aquaverse/docs/installation/docker-installation.md

     If running Aquarium inside the Docker toolbox VM, the address will be instead be `192.168.99.100`.
     When started using the default database, aquarium has a single user with login `neptune` and password `aquarium`.

+    If you get errors during startup after doing a build, you may need to run

+    ```bash
+    docker-compose pull --ignore-pull-failures
+    docker-compose build --no-cache
+    ```

+    And, if that doesn't work, let us know.

 ## Stopping Aquarium in Docker

 To halt the Aquarium services, first type `ctrl-c` in the terminal to stop the running containers, then remove the containers by running